avrilcoghlan/vibriowatch/docs/source/haiti.rst

 This section is a worked example of using Vibriowatch to analyse cholera genomic data, using the Haiti 2022 outbreak as an example.

-This page is dedicated to the fantastic public health professionals, scientists and public servants of Haiti, and to the patient who generously donated a sample, for making this cholera genomic publicly available and therefore contributing a lot to our global understanding of cholera.
+This page is dedicated to the fantastic public health professionals, scientists and public servants of Haiti, and to the patient who generously donated a sample, for making this cholera genomic data publicly available and therefore contributing a lot to our global understanding of cholera.

 This case study has been selected as it is an example of cholera persisting within a country or region between outbreaks.
 It also illustrates